Ekuation

 Grade=Raw Percentage Score\text{Grade} = \text{Raw Percentage Score}

-Example: A score of 92% typically translates to an A- in most grading scales.
+Example: A score of 92% typically translates to an A on the standard A-F scale used here.

 Weighted Grades